JustFixNYC/nyc-doffer/README.md

 You can also run tests in watch mode.
 To do this, use `yarn test:watch`.

+Note that tests run the project's compiled JS; they don't automatically convert the TS to JS.
+This means that you will need to run `yarn build` before running `yarn test`, and `yarn watch` concurrently with `yarn test:watch`.

 ## Running integration tests with the DOF website

 To run tests against the DOF website to make sure scraping works, run: